mattyd96/ilume-test/README.md

 ## Design choices and assumptions

+The api was written assuming some sort of front-end component framework or library.
+So it is made only to serve JSON data and contains no page redirects.

 ### User Routes

 1. There is only a route for signup and login based on the assumption that there would be a JWT sytem inplace, so logout functionality